-Small plane crashes into lake oustide Nashville
+At least 1 dead after small plane crashes into lake near Nashville

-(CNN)A Cessna C501 crashed into a lake outside Nashville Saturday, Federal Aviation Administration spokeswoman Arlene Salac told CNN.
+(CNN)At least one person has died after a small plane carrying seven people crashed into a lake near Nashville on Saturday, authorities said.

-The plane crashed into Percy Priest Lake after departing from the Smyrna Airport, about 12 miles south of Nashville, around 11 a.m. local time, according to the FAA.
+The Cessna C501 crashed shortly after taking off from the Smyrna airport, 12 miles south of Nashville, according to Rutherford County Public Information Officer Ashley McDonald.

+There were seven people on board, Federal Aviation Administration spokesperson Arlene Salac said.

+Officials do not know who was on board the aircraft, McDonald said at a news briefing Saturday afternoon.
+They are not disclosing who the jet was registered to, she said.

 The plane crashed near the Fate Sanders Boat Ramp, Rutherford County Sheriff's Office Public Information Officer Lt.
 Bill Miller told CNN in an email.